notnotrishi/vignette/README.md

 Further work:
 1. Provide a reference image via API to be used in the generated image
 2. Include generated output in the next API call to enable edits on the fly to generated images

+--
+NOTE: This is just a demo of Claude API and not for commercial use